s13n/cwASIO/README.md

 On Windows, ASIO has always used GUIDs to unambiguously identify different drivers.
 This is part of the Microsoft Component Object Model (COM), which stipulates that both classes and interfaces are identified with a unique GUID, which is also used for discovery via the Microsoft Windows Registry.
-We use them in cwASIO forLinux, too, to a certain extent, in order to maintain a level of similarity between the systems.
+Under Linux, this functionality doesn't exist, and we have to come up with a scheme that identifies drivers in a similar way.

 A GUID is a 128-bit data structure that is defined and described in RFC 9562, or equivalently in ITU-T Rec.
 X.667.
 There is a binary representation and a textual